btdavis300/after-school-special/README.md

 # Afterschool Special

 This web application was made as the capstone project for the Flatiron School for Fullstack Development bootcamp.
-Afterschool Special is intended for parents to find different afterschool programs for their children.
+Afterschool Special is intended for parents to find different afterschool programs for their children and to connect with other parents.

 ## Hosted By Heroku
 https://after-school-project.herokuapp.com/